mysensors/NodeManager/README.md

     void setInputIsElapsed(bool value);
     // [107] optionally wait for the given number of milliseconds after changing the status (default: 0) void setWaitAfterSet(int value);
-    // manually switch the output to the provided value void setStatus(int value);
-    // get the current state
-    int getStatus();
 ~~~

 * SensorLatchingRelay (in addition to those available for SensorDigitalOutput / SensorRelay)